MarcoRhayden/Uri-Online-Judge/README.md

 # TEAM Illusion
-Repository with the intention to make available all the codes solved in competitions by the TEAM Illusion
+Repository with the intention to make available the codes of all algorithms solved in competitions by TEAM Illusion

 ![alt text](http://d1mt9jmphk9kik.cloudfront.net/illusion/image1489031525.png)